leewc/leewc.github.io/_posts/blog/2016-06-21-ead-opt-what-to-expect.md

 - Again, **always** check with your school's international office!
 They're the experts, not some random guy on the Internet with a nice looking blog.
 - The University of Washington has a [well written comprehensive guide on applying for an OPT and the process](https://iss.washington.edu/employment/f1-employment/opt/12-months) if you feel your University's one is lacking.

+What are your experiences?
+Or questions maybe others could help?
 Lastly do let me know if this helped, or share it with someone else who's going through (or will go through) the motions of applying for the EAD!